yeon-si-eun/yeon-si-eun/README.md

 divider placeholder

-<p align="center">" post-mall encounter w/ seong-je when si-eun goes to talk to baekjin " </p>
+<p align="center">" if i see you around su - ho 's hospital again , i 'll kill you all . " </p>

 graphic placeholder